quantgirluk/quantgirluk.github.io/quantgirl/content/project/uqf/index.md

 ---
 title: "UQF"
 subtitle: "Understanding Quantitative Finance: A collection of notes exploring topics in Quantitative Finance (QF)."
-excerpt: "A collection of notes exploring a variety of topics in Quantitative Finance (QF).
+excerpt: "📒 A collection of notes exploring a variety of topics in Quantitative Finance (QF).
 The idea is to use Python 🐍to illustrate the theoretical concepts and help you to get a better understanding of each concept."
 date: 2023-07-15
 author: "D. Santiago"
 draft: false